-Situated in Northeast Tennessee, East Tennessee State University is a state-supported, coeducational institution and one of the principal campuses governed by the Tennessee Board of Regents, the sixth largest higher education system in the country.
-Its main campus is in Johnson City with locations in Kingsport, Bristol, Elizabethton and Greeneville.
+Situated in Northeast Tennessee, East Tennessee State University is a state-supported, coeducational institution and one of the principal campuses governed by the Tennessee Board of Regents, the sixth largest higher education system in the country encompassing six universities, 13 two-year colleges, and 26 technology centers, providing programs to over 180,000 students in 90 of Tennessee's 95 counties.
+ETSU's main campus is in Johnson City, there is also a 100acre extended campus in Kingsport, and the Nave Center is located in Elizabethton.
+Specific university courses, distance education, online programs and cohort opportunities abound in other locations throughout the region as well.
 Chartered in 1909 as East Tennessee State Normal School, the institution experienced several name changes before achieving university status in 1963.
 East Tennessee State Normal School, which opened in 1911, became East Tennessee State Teachers College in 1925; five years later, the name was changed to State Teachers College, Johnson City.
 Beginning in 1943, the institution was known as East Tennessee State College for 20 years.
-Today, ETSU is a multifaceted university offering two-year, four-year and graduate programs of study through these 11 colleges and schools: College of Arts and Sciences; College of Business and Technology; College of Clinical and Rehabilitative Health Sciences; Claudius G. Clemmer College of Education; James H. Quillen College of Medicine; College of Nursing; College of Pharmacy; College of Public Health; School of Continuing Studies; School of Graduate Studies; and the Honors College.
+And today, ETSU is a multifaceted university offering two-year, four-year and graduate programs of study through these 11 colleges and schools: College of Arts and Sciences; College of Business and Technology; College of Clinical and Rehabilitative Health Sciences: Claudius G. Clemmer College of Education: James H. Quillen College of Medicine; College of Nursing; Bill Gatton College of Pharmacy; College of Public Health; School of Continuing Studies; School of Graduate Studies; and the Honors College.

 The James H. Quillen College of Medicine, one of two state-supported medical colleges in Tennessee, offers a program leading to the M.D. degree as well as accredited residency programs in family practice, internal medicine, obstetrics/gynecology, pathology, pediatrics, psychiatry and surgery.
 Accelerated residency programs in family practice and internal medicine are also offered.
-Created by the Tennessee legislature in 1974, the College of Medicine enrolled its first class of 24 students in 1978, awarded the first M.D. degrees four years later and as of June 2007 had awarded more than 1,400 M.D. degrees.
-In 1988, this college combined with the College of Nursing and former College of Public and Allied Health to form a Division of Health Sciences, which includes the new College of Pharmacy, the new College of Rehabilitative Health Sciences and the College of Public Health.
+Created by the Tennessee legislature in 1974, the College of Medicine enrolled its first class of 24 students in 1978, awarded the first M.D. degrees four years later and as of June 2008 had awarded some 1,428 M.D. degrees.
+In 1988, medicine combined with the College of Nursing and former College of Public and Allied Health to form a Division of Health Sciences, which now includes the new Gatton College of Pharmacy, the new College of Clinical and Rehabilitative Health Sciences, and the new College of Public Health, in addition to medicine and nursing.